CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-follow-platforms.md

 # Property `platforms`

-The property `platforms` is used in the `follow` block and accepts a JSON object,
-which contains the platform name as key and the username/url to follow as value.
-If you provide a username, we will create a url from it.
-Please note that you can provide username or url only for the facebook, twitter, linkedin and googleplus platforms.
-For all other platforms you can provide only a url.
+The property `platforms` is a JSON object, which contains the names of all platforms we should be displaying in the `follow` block and their corresponding values.
+This values are the urls to follow.
+In case of facebook, twitter, linkedin and googleplus you can also provide a username instead of url, and we will create a url from it.

 ### Supported platform names: